yongxinwang-ai/yongxinwang-ai.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Yongxin Wang, a first-year student at [MBZUAI](https://mbzuai.ac.ae/) where I'm pursuing my Master degree in Computer Vision.
-I am working with [Dr. Xiaodan Liang](https://lemondan.github.io/) and [Shijian Lu](https://personal.ntu.edu.sg/shijian.lu/).Prior to joining MBZUAI, I obtained my B.E. in Computer Science (2019-2023),  supervised by [Dr. Xialei Liu](https://mmcheng.net/xliu/).
+I am working with [Dr. Xiaodan Liang](https://lemondan.github.io/) and [Dr. Zhiqiang Shen](https://zhiqiangshen.com/).Prior to joining MBZUAI, I obtained my B.E. in Computer Science (2019-2023),  supervised by [Dr. Xialei Liu](https://mmcheng.net/xliu/).

 I have a strong interest in transfer learning in the field of Computer Vision.
 And my current research is related to Zero-shot Learning(Multi-model) and Domain Adaptation.